What You're Really Ingesting

 "I use a few drops of gum joy oil on my Sonicare electric tooth brush, brush for the 2 minute timer and I have no oral problems."

-Most personal care products on the market are ridden with toxins and are barely regulated by the FDA.
+Most personal care products on the market are ridden with toxins and are barely regulated.
 Take a stand to stop supporting toothpaste companies that put profit over health.
 Choose natural alternatives for clean and safe oral hygiene — without the risk.

-Sunfood’s “Natural Solutions” does not promote or suggest natural cures, natural healing or natural remedies for any disease, disorder or ailment thereof.
+Sunfood's "Natural Solutions" does not promote or suggest natural cures, natural healing or natural remedies for any disease, disorder or ailment thereof.
 This information should be treated as educational material gathered and discovered from various studies, clinical trials and customer reviews.
 It is designed to encourage healthy lifestyles, and independent conclusions in regards to natural products and alternative health choices.
-This information has not been approved by the FDA and has not been verified by medical professionals.
 It is best to consult with your healthcare practitioner before attempting any form of natural cure, natural healing or natural remedy to any health issues.